mattruggio/nocode/README.md

 After code changes have successfully gone through the Pull Request review process then the following steps should be followed for publishing new versions:

-1. Merge Pull Request into master
+1. Merge Pull Request into main
 2. Update `version.rb` using [semantic versioning](https://semver.org/)
 3. Install dependencies: `bundle`
 4. Update `CHANGELOG.md` with release notes
-5. Commit & push master to remote and ensure CI builds master successfully
+5. Commit & push main to remote and ensure CI builds main successfully
 6. Run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Code of Conduct

-Everyone interacting in this codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mattruggio/nocode/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this codebase, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mattruggio/nocode/blob/main/CODE_OF_CONDUCT.md).

 ## License